sho373/recognizing-katakana/README.md

 ##  Acknowledgement and References
-Detection models is a Keras implmentation of EAST from [this repository](https://github.com/kurapan/EAST) (Repository of EAST made by argman is [here](https://github.com/argman/EAST) and original paper by Zhou et al. is [here](https://arxiv.org/abs/1704.03155))
+Detection models is a Keras implmentation of EAST from [this repository](https://github.com/kurapan/EAST) (Repository of EAST made by argman is [here](https://github.com/argman/EAST) and original paper by Zhou et al. is [here](https://arxiv.org/abs/1704.03155)) main.py is a modified version of evai.py from this repository, with new functions added in lines 27-48, a new model for recognition loaded in the main function, and modified code in lines 223-237.
 For recognition CNN was build in Keras and Tensorflow backend.
 [LabelImg2](ttps://github.com/chinakook/labelImg2) was used for labeling.